PublicMakings/stickbuild/outline.md

 * run these as grammars?

 All of this has a tie into a weather api...?
+* mod the search set towards a bias on sunny, rainy, cloudy
+* __make this pull on button press__
+* 3 different arrays

 Build word bank of search terms, perhaps check google n-grams?